rd-alliance/metadata-catalog-dev/db/README.md

         development of the scheme, or helps to fund its continued maintenance.
       + *user*: The specified organization or service uses the current scheme in order to achieve its goals.
-      + *endorsement*: The current scheme (or version) is endorsed by the specified endorsement.
-The originator of the endorsement must not be the *maintainer*.

 ## Conformance levels